quang08/SSP/api_calls.md

 - Has efficient error handling with proper error displays to users
 - Detects the test type (adaptive vs standard) and uses the appropriate submission endpoint
 - Potential optimization: Reuse study guide data from previous page navigation context instead of fetching again

+### Optimized with Consolidated Endpoint:
+- `ENDPOINTS.quizWithGuideData(testId, title)` - New consolidated endpoint
+- Reduces multiple API calls to a single request
+- Returns combined data including:
+  - Complete quiz data with questions
+  - Relevant study guide data for the specific section
+- Implements caching with SWR's dedupingInterval
+- Reduces network overhead and eliminates separate API calls
+- Optimizes payload size by only including relevant sections from the study guide

+## practice/guide/[title]/quiz/[testId]/results/page.tsx
+- `ENDPOINTS.testResults(authUserId, testId)` - Fetch specific test submission results

+**Analysis:**
+- Makes a single API call to fetch test results without any caching strategy
+- No revalidation mechanism in place if data changes
+- Missing potential additional data that might be useful (like mastery thresholds)
+- Uses direct fetch rather than SWR, missing out on caching benefits
+- No error retry mechanism if the network request fails temporarily
+- Every page navigation triggers a fresh API call, even for the same test
+- The Back button links directly to the study guide, potentially causing unnecessary data refetching

+**Optimization Opportunity:**
+- Implement a consolidated endpoint similar to the slides version
+- Add SWR for caching and revalidation
+- Include mastery thresholds and retry eligibility in a single request
+- Create `ENDPOINTS.quizResultsWithData` for regular guides similar to slides guides
+- Share data between quiz taking and results pages to reduce redundant fetching

 ## dashboard/page.tsx [Done]
 - `ENDPOINTS.topicMastery(userId)` - Fetch user's topic mastery data